 You’ve probably heard bloggers talk about how amazing their traffic is because of group boards.
 Or maybe you heard them talk about how they’re getting incredible results by using group boards as part of their Pinterest strategy.
 But there’s a lot more to it than just plunking your content down on a group board.

-You need to make sure that you’re pinning the content to group boards that are healthy, active, and niche specific.
+You need to make sure that you’re pinning your optimized content to group boards that are healthy, active, and niche specific.

 There are many factors to consider when trying to identify which group boards are going to benefit your business and which ones might not.